viirak/viirak/README.md

 ### Hi there 👋

+I'm Virak, a fullstack developer.
+I prefer backend work, but I also enjoy frontend work!\
+My favorite type of language is strongly types & functional (like go).

 <!--
 **viirak/viirak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.